Hulegu Khan: Civil War

-Hulagu returned to his lands by 1262.
+Hulegu returned to his lands by 1262.
 When he massed his armies to attack the Mamluks and avenge the defeat at Ain Jalut, however, he was instead drawn into civil war with Batu Khan's brother Berke.
-Berke Khan, a Muslim convert and the grandson of Genghis Khan, had promised retribution in his rage after Hulagu's sack of Baghdad and allied himself with the Mamluks.
-He initiated a large series of raids on Hulagu's territories, led by Nogai Khan.
-Hulagu suffered a severe defeat in an attempted invasion north of the Caucasus in 1263.
+Berke Khan, a Muslim convert and the grandson of Genghis Khan, had promised retribution in his rage after Hulegu's sack of Baghdad and allied himself with the Mamluks.
+He initiated a large series of raids on Hulegu's territories, led by Nogai Khan.
+Hulegu suffered a severe defeat in an attempted invasion north of the Caucasus in 1263.
 This was the first open war between Mongols and signaled the end of the unified empire.
-In retaliation for his failure, Hulagu killed Berke's ortogh, and Berke did the same in return.
+In retaliation for his failure, Hulegu killed Berke's ortogh, and Berke did the same in return.

-Even while Berke was Muslim, out of Mongol brotherhood he at first resisted the idea of fighting Hulagu.
+Even while Berke was Muslim, out of Mongol brotherhood he at first resisted the idea of fighting Hulegu.
 He said, "Mongols are killed by Mongol swords.
 If we were united, then we would have conquered all of the world."
 But the economic situation of the Golden Horde due to the actions of the Ilkhanate led him to declare jihad because the Ilkhanids were hogging the wealth of North Iran and because of the Ilkhanate's demands for the Golden Horde not to sell slaves to the Mamluks.

 Communications with Europe

-Hulagu's mother Sorghaghtani successfully navigated Mongol politics, arranging for all of her sons to become Mongol leaders.
-She was a Christian of the Church of the East (often referred to as "Nestorianism") and Hulagu was friendly to Christianity.
-Hulagu's favorite wife, Doquz Khatun, was also a Christian, as was his closest friend and general, Kitbuqa.
-Hulagu sent multiple communications to Europe in an attempt to establish a Franco-Mongol alliance against the Muslims.
+Hulegu's mother Sorghaghtani successfully navigated Mongol politics, arranging for all of her sons to become Mongol leaders.
+She was a Christian of the Church of the East (often referred to as "Nestorianism") and Hulegu was friendly to Christianity.
+Hulegu's favorite wife, Doquz Khatun, was also a Christian, as was his closest friend and general, Kitbuqa.
+Hulegu sent multiple communications to Europe in an attempt to establish a Franco-Mongol alliance against the Muslims.
 In 1262, he sent his secretary Rychaldus and an embassy to "all kings and princes overseas".
 The embassy was apparently intercepted in Sicily by Manfred, King of Sicily, who was allied with the Mamluk Sultanate and in conflict with Pope Urban IV, and Rychaldus was returned by ship.

-On April 10, 1262, Hulagu sent a letter, through John the Hungarian, to Louis IX of France, offering an alliance.
-It is unclear whether the letter ever reached Louis IX in Paris — the only manuscript known to have survived was in Vienna, Austria.
-The letter stated Hulagu's intention to capture Jerusalem for the benefit of the Pope and asked for Louis to send a fleet against Egypt:
+On 10 April 1262, Hulegu sent a letter, through John the Hungarian, to Louis IX of France, offering an alliance.
+It is unclear whether the letter ever reached Louis IX in Paris – the only manuscript known to have survived was in Vienna, Austria.
+The letter stated Hulegu's intention to capture Jerusalem for the benefit of the Pope and asked for Louis to send a fleet against Egypt:

-Despite many attempts, neither Hulagu nor his successors were able to form an alliance with Europe, although Mongol culture in the West was in vogue in the 13th century.
-Many new-born children in Italy were named after Mongol rulers, including Hulagu: names such as Can Grande ("Great Khan"), Alaone (Hulagu), Argone (Arghun), and Cassano (Ghazan) are recorded.
+Despite many attempts, neither Hulegu nor his successors were able to form an alliance with Europe, although Mongol culture in the West was in vogue in the 13th century.
+Many new-born children in Italy were named after Mongol rulers, including Hulegu: names such as Can Grande ("Great Khan"), Alaone (Hulegu), Argone (Arghun), and Cassano (Ghazan) are recorded.

 Family

-Hulagu had fourteen wives and concubines with at least 21 issues with them:
+Hulegu had fourteen wives and concubines with at least 21 issues with them: